kavishsathia/gossip/README.md

 go mod download
 ```

-4. Add a .env file.
-In the .env file, add the following:

-   - DATABASE_URL
-   - JWT_SECRET
-   - REDIS_URL
-   - REDIS_PWD
-   - REDIS_USERNAME
+4. Copy the text in the .env.example file into your .env file for both your frontend and backend.

+5. Start a Postgres server locally or on NeonDB (neon.tech).
+Start a redis-server locally by running the redis-server command.
+If not found, download the CLI.

+6. Fill up the .env file with the relevant environment variables.
+You can get your OpenAI API key from the Open AI console.

-5. Start the server.
+7. Start the server.
 Run:

 ```console
 go run .